Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Conclusion

 \section{Conclusion}

-In this paper, we propose and study a generalised LdG-type model for BCN, building on the two-state model proposed by Madhusudhana in \cite{madhusudana2017two}.
+In this paper, we propose and study a generalised LdG-type model for BCN, building on the two-state model proposed by Madhusudana in \cite{madhusudana2017two}.
 Our model is based on two tensor order parameters: $\Q_g$ and $\Q_c$ instead of two scalar order parameters, $S_g$ and $S_c$ as in \cite{madhusudana2017two}.
-Our model has all the capabilities of Madhusudhana's model and more --- it can account for GS and ES directors, spatial inhomogeneities, effects of boundary conditions, geometric frustration, defects etc. Notably, we find that the GS-ES coupling, measured in terms of $D$ in \eqref{eq:F}, can induce phase transitions at a fixed temperature.
-For example, we can reproduce the nematic-paranematic phase transition and the paranematic-isotropic phase transitons by reducing $D$, at a fixed high temperature.
-Madhusudhana reports the same sequence of phase transitions with increasing temperature at fixed $D$, in 3D.
+Our model has all the capabilities of Madhusudana's model and more --- it can account for the GS director and additional directors induced by the cybotactic clusters, spatial inhomogeneities, effects of boundary conditions, geometric frustration, defects etc. Notably, we find that the GS-ES coupling, measured in terms of $D$ in \eqref{eq:F}, can induce phase transitions at a fixed temperature.
+For example, we can reproduce the nematic-paranematic phase transition and the paranematic-isotropic phase transitions by reducing $D$, at a fixed high temperature.
+Madhusudana reports the same sequence of phase transitions with increasing temperature at fixed $D$, in 3D.
 We also study phase transitions in 2D although strictly 2D systems are not realistic.
 However, $\Q_g$ and $\Q_c$ are reduced to symmetric traceless $2 \times 2$ matrices in quasi-2D settings as in Section~\ref{sc:square} and as such, the 2D phase diagrams in Section~\ref{sec:phasetransitions} can shed light into planar ordering and disordering as a function of $D$ in such settings.
 The 2D phase diagrams in Section~\ref{sec:phasetransitions} certainly help us understand structural phase transitions in confined quasi-2D systems as a function of $D$.
 Of course, we do not have any physical insight into how to tune or manipulate $D$, except that it is an intrinsic material parameter.

 Our model can be embellished to capture emergent chirality, transitions to the twist-bend and splay-bend phases and macroscopic biaxiality.
 This could be done by introducing elastic anisotropy into the generalised free energy, i.e., more general and higher-order terms (cubic terms such as $\Q_g \nabla \Q_g \nabla \Q_g$) in the elastic energy in \eqref{eq:F}.
 Inspiration can be sought from existing work on the critical role of elastic constants in the emergence of the twist-bend and splay-bend phases in BCN; see \cite{jaklirevmodernphysics2018}.
 However, we have limited insight into typical values for $K_c$ --- the elastic constant associated with $\Q_c$.
 We have employed a one-constant approximation in this paper, with $K_g = K_c$, but the precise form of the elastic energy of $\Q_c$ is an open question.
 Octupolar order could be introduced by adding a higher-order tensor such as $T_{ijk}$ with an appropriate physical interpretation \cite{jaklirevmodernphysics2018} but open questions remain with regards to the associated energetic contributions.